GauvainD/GRAFT/README.md

 The `<program>` argument is the name of your Datalog file without the `.dl` extension.

 ```
-Transrust is a tool to compute the results of different transformations on a given set of graphs.
+GRAFT computes candidate transformations between property graph schemas.
+Source and target schemas
-Input schemas are read in PGSchema format (one or more schemas per file).
-Results are written in
+are read in PGSchema format from the input, and results are written in PGSchema format to the
-PGSchema format, with source and result schemas separated by ===.
+output.

 Usage:
     graft [options] <program>